user-interviews/ui-design-system/README.md

 ### `yarn rs:unlink`

 Remove symlinked packages.
-### Visual testing

-  1. Join BrowserStack team (ask Brian/Bob for link)
-  1. Navigate to this project in [Percy](https://percy.io/f38ae9b9/ui-design-system)

-  ## Local setup
-  1. Define `PERCY_TOKEN` ENV (the one from ui-design-system project found above)
-  1. Run `yarn storybook` in one tab
-  1. Run `npx percy exec -- cypress run` in another
-  1. View results in percy.io & console

-> Note- we are running this once a day via github actions.

 ## Chromatic visual testing & live feedback
 We use [Chromatic](https://www.chromatic.com/) for visual testing and gathering UI feedback.